pingcap/docs-appdev/en/for-hibernate-orm.md

 ## Step 2.
 Create a database

 1. Connect to TiDB.
-Because TiDB is compatible with the MySQL protocol, you can connect to TiDB using any client.
-The following example uses the MySQL client:
+Because TiDB is compatible with the MySQL protocol, you can connect to TiDB using any MySQL client:

     ```bash
     mysql -u root -h 127.0.0.1 -P $LOCAL_PORT